Whakatāne Airport

-Whakatāne Airport (IATA: WHK, ICAO: NZWK) is an airport serving the town of Whakatāne, New Zealand, the Eastern Bay of Plenty and the tourist attractions of Mount Tarawera and White Island.
+Whakatāne Airport (IATA: WHK, ICAO: NZWK) is an airport serving the town of Whakatāne, the eastern Bay of Plenty and the tourist attraction of Mount Tarawera, in New Zealand.

 History

 The airport opened on 24 January 1963 with a new sealed runway and a construction cost of 50,000 pounds.
-It had a 250m runway end safety area (RESA) added to allow larger aircraft such as Saab 340 to land.
+The "excitingly different" terminal building was designed by Roger Walker and completed in 1974.
+In 2019, Heritage New Zealand listed the airport terminal as a Category I Historic Place.
+The 90-m runway end safety areas were being extended to 240 m in 2018 to allow larger aircraft such as Saab 340 to land.

-Air Chathams operates daily flights to Auckland with a Fairchild Swearingen Metroliner.